-CS 480-3 (Computational Statistics II) is required for the B.S. degree, while the B.A. requires CS 280-3 (Computational Statistics I).
-A third English composition course beyond ENGL 102 is required and CS 290-3 (Communication Skills and Ethics for Computer Science) should be taken for both programs.
+Mathematics 483-4 (Mathematical Statistics in Engineering and Physical Sciences I) is required for the B.S. degree, while the B.A. requires Mathematics 282-3 (Introduction to Statistics).
+A third English composition course beyond ENGL 102 is required by both programs.
+The composition course must be chosen from the following list: